richafnu/Viva/Viva/glint/setup/templates-intro.md

 6. Choose the item with the **rating scale** that matches your survey.

 >[!NOTE]
-> Even adding an unedited standard Viva Glint item to a survey program converts it to **Custom** status because the item has become your customer-specific version of the standard item.
-For this reason, once you've added an item to a survey - even unedited - it becomes a new item in your Question Library, differentiated by it's Custom status.
+> Even adding an unedited standard Viva Glint item to a survey program converts it to **Custom** status because the item becomes your customer-specific version of the standard item.
+For this reason, once an item is added to a survey - even unedited - it becomes a new item in your Question Library, differentiated by it's Custom status.
 >
 >:::image type="content" source="../../media/glint/setup/question-library-custom-status.png" alt-text="Screenshot of two idential items in the Question Library with different statuses."